 Above: Some scientists have suggested that the heavenly spectacle witnessed by five people in 1178 A.D. was the impact that created the lunar crater Giordano Bruno, visible in this picture as the bright white spot in the upper left.
-Recent analysis of ancient astronomical archives casts doubt on this theory, however. [click on picture for a larger image showing the crater's location on the lunar surface.]
+Recent analysis of ancient astronomical archives casts doubt on this theory, however. [click on picture for a

 Such an impact would have triggered a blizzard-like, week-long meteor storm on Earth -- yet there are no accounts of such a storm in any known historical record, including the European, Chinese, Arabic, Japanese and Korean astronomical archives.
 Withers reported his analysis and other tests of the hypothesis in this month's issue of Meteoritics and Planetary Science.